Skip to main content

 We have 52 Sports Clubs that offer everything from social and beginner sport, to supporting elite athletes in international pathways.

-Head to the BUCS website to see our most up-to-date BUCS ranking!
+We are currently 4th in the BUCS rankings.
+Head to the BUCS website to see our most up-to-date BUCS rankings for all 52 of our sports!

 Student Sport also offers those the opportunity to be involved with the Performance Sport Programme, where we support some of the best and most talented athletes in the UK.